crislmfroes/TCC-2024/action_prompt.md

 - You can carry at most 1 object at a time
 - Avoid unecessary interactions with the environment
 - You must navigate to appliances, before using them
+- If an object is visible in the image, but it's not listed in the textual observation, it means you cannot interact with it.

 ### Observation/Action History